Hide

 • King John died (likely of Dysentery) in Newark Castle on 19 October 1216.
 His body was escorted south by a company of mercenaries and he was buried in Worcester Cathedral.

-• The Newark Great War Bulletin for August 9th, 1915 tells us that Ellen Martha HENSE was sentenced to hard labour for 6 months as an "alien enemy."
+• The Newark Great War Bulletin ('Our Nottinghamshire' site) for August 9th, 1915 tells us that Ellen Martha HENSE was sentenced to hard labour for 6 months as an "alien enemy."
 It seems that Ellen had been following the military camps without a proper travel permit.
 There is a death record for Ellen M. HENSE, age 56, in Nottingham in 1922.

 • The Ram Hotel on the Great North Road was a popular spot for travelers passing through Newark.